UCSC-Treehouse/treehouse-fusion/README.md

 Gene fusions play a major role in tumorigenesis, so it is crucial that Treehouse has a pipeline for detecting them.
 We have built a docker container that runs [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion/wiki) and filters the output against a list of known cancer fusion genes.
 There is also an option to run additional filters and generate *de novo* assembled fusion transcripts using the [FusionInspector](https://github.com/FusionInspector/FusionInspector/wiki/Home/5fb0116687e9f80a7e926e55657b46392b781f64) program.

+This version is used in the Treeshop pipeline.

 ### Docker and usage

 ##### Image located on hub.docker.com